16 poems for kids of all ages

 Poet Karen Craigo, a teaching artist at the Springfield Art Museum and English instructor at Drury University, says she likes poems "that can become part of a child's permanent inner library.
 What a gift: to contribute to that storehouse of images that a child can come back to again and again for the rest of her life."

-If you're worried about the complexity of classic poems for kids, don't be.
-Litwin says children "invariably gravitate towards the selection I imagine to be the most difficult ... children almost always know more than we think they know.
+If you're worried about the complexity of classic poems for children, don't be.
+Litwin says kids "invariably gravitate toward the selection I imagine to be the most difficult.
+Children almost always know more than we think they know.
 They are very instinctual in their appreciation of poetry."
-Introduce some of the following poems to your children and see what they like.

-"I think a gentle introduction to poetry starts with rhyme and then looks at other forms of wordplay," notes Craigo.
-Read one of these poems with your child.
+"I think a gentle introduction to poetry starts with rhyme and then looks at other forms of wordplay," says Craigo.

 The unique joy of observing animals is embodied in this short piece.

-Kids may not think of Dr. Seuss as a poet, but, emphasizes Craigo, "starting with Dr. Seuss shows them that they can handle this stuff -- they've had a thorough understanding of poetry since before they could speak!"
+Kids may not think of Dr. Seuss as a poet, but Craigo says "starting with Dr. Seuss shows them that they can handle this stuff.
+They've had a thorough understanding of poetry since before they could speak!"

 This whimsical poem gives children a peek into the enchanting, carefree lives of fairies.

 Rossetti captures the essence of a caterpillar's life and rebirth as a butterfly.

 Kids love playful language and identifying with a poem's theme, so give them something to relate to.